 A. Federal and state regulations now protect prospective franchisees by requiring disclosure and registration by franchisors, and a new Uniform Franchise and Business Opportunities Act as well as a Model Law have been proposed, but problems still persist with regard to such matters as the duty of good faith, earnings claims, and the introduction of random bills attempting to correct specific problems encountered by individual franchisees.
-(There is also an unresolved issue concerning attorney liability for due diligence in connection with franchise offering circulars.)
-At the same time, there are significant economic changes, with the marketplace demanding greater levels of franchisor experience and financial strength, and the development of new forms of franchising, such as combination franchising and niche franchising.37 as early as 1971, no such law has ever been adopted at the federal level.
+(There is also an unresolved issue de transmission de la concerning attorney liability for due diligence in connection with franchise offering circulars.)
+At the same time, there are significant economic changes, with the marketplace demanding greater levels of franchisor experience and financial strength, and the development of new forms of franchising, such as combination franchising and niche franchising.37 dependent of the second states of

-B. While a federal franchise relationship law of general application was proposed

-Instead, the FTC issued its Rule on franchising, which became effective in 1979.38 After an exhaustive study that began in 1971, the FTC determined that the most serious abuses by franchisors related to misrepresentation and failure to disclose material facts.
+Β. While a federal franchise relationship law of general application was proposed as early as 1971, no such law has ever been adopted at the federal level.
+Instead, the FTC issued its Rule on franchising, which became effective in 1979.38 After an exhaustive study that began in 1971, the FTC determined that the most serious 18.553.8755 abuses by franchisors related to misrepresentation and failure to disclose material facts.
 The remedy contained in the FTC Rule is presale disclosure.
-The FTC Rule does not require any federal filing or registration, nor does it regulate the relationship between franchisors and franchisees after the purchase of the franchise.39
+The FTC Rule does not require any federal filing or registration, nor does it regulate the relationship between franchisors and franchisees after the purchase of the franchise.39 easible ser and 1 and a Basic Disclosures or an and show when the Area of Second

-C. The FTC Rule imposes six different requirements in connection with the "advertising, offering, licensing, contracting, sale or other promotion" of a franchise in or affecting commerce."
+C. The FTC Rule imposes six different requirements in connection with the "advertising, offering, licensing, contracting, sale or other promotion" of a franchise in or affecting commerce.